seflless/joy-vscode/README.md

 # Joy Editor
 This is an experimental editor based on trying to make [Joy](https://ncase.me/joy/) work in a file editor form.
 For now this only supports the Turtle system.

+*This editor isn't available on the VS Code Marketplace as of now.
+If interested you'll have to build from source, see 'Setup' instructions below.*

 <img src="docs/demo-capture.gif"/>

-*This editor isn't available on the VS Code Marketplace, so for now you'll have to build from source if interested.
-See 'Setup' instructions below.*

 **New Features Added (So far)**
  - You can now save, load, and version controlling your .joy files